Soimn/Otus/design.md

      All import paths are relative to the current file unless a specific mounting point is specified.
 Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.<br>
-  S: Imports are split in two: loading files and importing packages.
+  #: Imports are split in two: loading files and importing packages.
 Files are regular text files, while packages are
      files which have a package declaration on the first line, ignoring whitespace.
 Only files may be loaded and only packages may be imported.
 Loading works very similar to textual importing, and results in the loaded files' namespace being embedded within the loader's namespace.
 Importing will only create a link between the namespaces.
 Cyclic loads are therefore prohibited, however cyclic imports are perfectly legal.
-Trying to load a directory results in an error, whilst importing a directory will search the diretory for a file with the same name as the directory.
+Trying to load a directory results in an error, whilst importing a directory will search the diretory for a file with the same name as the directory.<br>
+  S: A program consists of several modules with a single entry point.
+A module is a bundle of source files under the same
+     namespace and with the same default link name prefix.
+Modules can load source files, adding them to the module, and import other modules, creating a reference to the other module and import foreign libraries, c style shared libraries.
+     Duplicate and cyclic loads are illegal.
+Duplicate imports are deduplicated and cyclic imports are perfectly legal.
+The path to the file to be loaded, or the module to be imported, may be prefixed with a path prefix, in the form "path_prefix:path/to/file/or/module".
+This is used for absolute paths.
+All paths are assumed to be relative to the current file, if no path prefix is specified.

   P: How should procedure overloading work?<br>
   #: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and
      should be more familiar to programmers coming from other language<br>
-  I: implicit overloading may lead to a lot of pipeline stalling, since references to overloads which are
+  I: Implicit overloading may lead to a lot of pipeline stalling, since references to overloads which are
 	 not a "perfect" (perfect meaning no implicit casts) may need reevaluation later in compilation, which prevents every procedure with one or more non-perfect reference from leaving type checking, leading to a lot of potential stalls<br>
-  S: explicit overloads seem to be a must
+  #: Explicit overloads seem to be a must<br>
+  I: Explicit overloads still have the problem with pipeline stalling, and have proven to be harder to use, since most
+     languages use implicit overloads (making explicit overloads feel unnatural to anyone migrating from almost any other language), and a lot of functionality is harder to implement with explicit overloading, when shadowing is not allowed.<br>
+  S: Implicit overloading

   P: In what order should global variables and constants be initialized?<br>
   ?: Globals and constants are initialized after their dependencies, respecting source order when possible,